 With 4.5 million visitors a year, there’s no question that Grand Canyon National Park ranks as one of the best places to visit in the USA.
 Just standing at the edge of the South Rim can be life-changing as you look out over millions of years of history, formed into massive colorful layers of rock.

 Aside from taking a guided or self-guided tour along the rims, there are donkey rides into the canyon, helicopter flybys and jeep safaris.
 Plenty of lodge-style accommodations are available in the area, but for a cheaper, more immersive option, try camping at the bottom of the canyon.

 Before you leave, be sure to visit Grand Canyon Village, home to the historic El Tovar Hotel where you can dine with a view of the canyon at sunset.

 Photo Credit: Getty Images

 Maui isn’t as popular as Oahu, which means you can relax away from hordes of tourists and overpriced meals.
+Despite its lack of popularity, it is still one of the best places to visit in the USA.
 There are still plenty of things to do here whether you decide to stay in a luxury beach resort or a quaint tropical Airbnb home.